radarjd/sparki_learning/docs/index.rst

 .. _message:

 message - a value to be output such as a literal string like "Hello, World", a variable, or a combination.
 If you want message to be a literal string, remember to enclose the string in quotation marks.
 If you are combining a string plus a numeric value, you need to convert the numeric value to a string using the str() function.
 For example, if count were a variable which holds the iteration number of a loop, message could be "I am on iteration number " + str(count).
-In the two special cases of `print(message)`_ and `speak(message)`_, message may actually be multiple arguments instead of a string.
+In the two special cases of `print(message)`_ and `speak(message, alsoprint=False)`_, message may actually be multiple arguments instead of a string.
 That is, in the case of those two functions only, you can do something like print("Hello", 2, "you") or speak("Hello", 2, "you").

 .. _speed: